dmente03/gss/readme.md

 - Use of `lisp-case` for naming classes.
 All lowercase.
 - Words separated by a single hyphen (never double).
 - Modules are only named by its purpose.
-- Attributes are named by either its purpose, appearance, behavior or dependence.
+- Attributes of a module are named by either its purpose, appearance, behavior or dependence.
 They must be prefixed with a verb or a preposition.
 - Both modules and attributes are separated by a space in the HTML or `.` in the CSS or nested in SCSS/LESS.